Katy Payne: Early life and education

 Payne was born Katharine Boynton in Ithaca, New York, in 1937.
 Her father was a Cornell University professor and her grandfather was the wildlife illustrator Louis Agassiz Fuertes.
 Payne attended Cornell, where she met Roger Payne, then a graduate student.
 They married in 1960.

 Career

 Initially a researcher of whales with her then husband, Payne turned to investigating elephants after observing them at the Oregon Zoo in Portland.
-In 1984, she and other researchers discovered that elephants make infrasonic calls to one another that might be detectable at distances as far as ten kilometers.
+In 1984, she and other researchers such as Joyce Poole discovered that elephants make infrasonic calls to one another that might be detectable at distances as far as ten kilometers.
 The calls aided in travel and mating.
 Payne founded the Elephant Listening Project (ELP) to use these calls as a means of measuring the behavior of elephants and the size of the elephant population.
 Payne was featured in the 1984 PBS series The Voyage of the Mimi.

 In 2004, Payne's initial recordings of elephants were selected as one of 50 recordings chosen that year by the Library of Congress to be added to the National Recording Registry.